pointw-dev/pybrightsign/README.md

 # pybrightsign
 BrightSign APIs for humans.
-Python module to simplify using the BrightSign BSN/BSNEE API.
+Python module to simplify using the BrightSign BSN/BSNEE [REST API](https://docs.brightsign.biz/display/DOC/REST+API).

 > NOTE: Now in Beta.
 Pretty stable, but still subject to breaking changes in later releases.